How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 4. Inspect the root ball for any signs of damage, such as a lack of healthy roots, which can be caused by overwatering or poor drainage.

-5. If you notice any signs of root rot, treat the plant immediately to prevent further spread.
+5. If you find any signs of rot, treat the plant immediately to avoid further spread.

 Remember that healthy roots should be firm and white, with no signs of rot or discoloration.

-Regularly inspecting and maintaining your hydrangea plants will help keep them healthy and free from diseases like root rot.
+Regularly inspecting and maintaining your hydrangea plants will help keep them healthy and free from diseases.

 Checking the moisture content and drainage of the soil is vital in detecting and diagnosing root rot in hydrangea plants.